dsambugaro/turing_machine/README.md

 ## turing_machine.py

 ## tape.py
 The class tape simulates a tape of turing machine.
 Its operation simulates the movements of the tape: left, right or remain.
 He is also responsible for reading and writing on tape.
-When the head of the ribbon passes through one end then a white symbol is placed so that it remains an infinite ribbon.
+When the head of the ribbon passes through one end then a white symbol is placed so that it remains an infinite tape.